-8.5 Extent of exposure
+8.5 Extent of Exposure

-8.5.1 Duration of study drug exposure
+8.5.1 Duration of Study Drug Exposure

-Duration of study drug exposure (in days) will be calculated as date of last study medication administration minus date of first study medication administration + 1 day, regardless of study drug interruption.
+Duration of study drug exposure (in days) will be calculated as date of last study medication exposure minus date of first study medication administration + 1 day, regardless of study drug interruption.
+Details of study drug exposure derivation is described in Section 7.1.

-Study drug exposure will be summarised by treatment group and separated for the double-blind and open label phase on the Safety Analysis Set using time intervals and summary statistics.
+Study drug exposure will be summarised by treatment group and separated for the double blind and open label phase on the SAF population using time intervals and summary statistics.
 Planned and actual dose as well as injections at all sites per subject and treatment cycle will be listed.